ethereum-optimism/specs/specs/protocol/safe-extensions.md

 #### Invariants

-1. Must enforce that the Deputy account is an Externally Owned Account under the assumption that the account will not attempt to circumvent the available mechanisms for doing so.
+1. Must enforce that the Deputy account is an EOA.
 1. Must correctly enforce access control so that only the Deputy account can act.
 1. Must always allow the Deputy account to act even if the private key for this account is leaked.
 1. Must not allow the Deputy to create authentication signatures that are indefinitely valid.